MaryannAgbazu/MaryannAgbazu/README.md

 - 👋 I’m Maryann Agbazu, a seasoned Data Analyst with a strong background in Business Management.
 - 👀 I’m interested in  data, particularly analytics and its application to solving business problems.
 - 🌱 I’m currently learning Microsoft Fabric
-- 📑 I'M proficient in a range of Data Analysis and Visualization tools.
+- 📑 I'm proficient in a range of Data Analysis and Visualization tools.
 - 💞️ I’m looking to collaborate on data analytics projects, Let's talk data.
 - ⚡ Fun fact: I am a foodie!
 - 📫 **How to reach me:**